Small Business Resources

 Why is it important to invoice?

+An invoice is the bread and butter of every small business, and directly results in you getting paid.
 An invoice is a way to communicate to your customers the service or products your business has provided and what you’re owed in return.
 It will let the buyer know how much they have to pay, when the payment is due, and the ways in which they can pay.

 Invoicing is also extremely important for tax reasons and staying compliant with ATO.
 When you run your own business, you are required to keep copies of your invoices to report how much you earned, if you’re GST registered and how much tax you’ve collected.